 Answer: In a letter written to Emil Petaja, dated March 6, 1935, Lovecraft associates Aleister Crowley with the English decadents of the 1890’s: “In the 1890’s the fashionable decadents liked to pretend that they belonged to all sorts of diabolic Black Mass cults & possessed all sorts of frightful occult information.
 The only specimen of this group still active is the rather over-advertised Aleister Crowley…” Lovecraft’s view of Crowley here is not surprising; in the mid-1920’s, Crowley and his disciples at the Abbey of Thelema in Cefalu were expelled from Italy by Mussolini and the newspapers in Europe and the US were full of accounts of the lurid rituals and practices that took place at the Abbey.
 Crowley was universally headlined as the Wickedest Man in the World, and labeled a Satanist; thus, Lovecraft’s view of Crowley necessarily reflected the negative press coverage.
 Other than this, however, there is no evidence that Lovecraft knew anything else about Crowley.
 Certainly, Lovecraft didn’t forge any link with Aiwass, or indeed, with any extra-terrestrial entity; he didn’t even know who or what Aiwass was, and Lovecraft had no knowledge of Crowley’s experiences on April 8, 9 and 10 in 1904 when Liber AL vel Legis was dictated to Crowley via Aiwass.

-(8) Lovecraft is often mentioned in connection with Quantum Physics.
-It is a topic, in fact, that you take up in Chapter 2 of your book.
-Lovecraft appears to have accepted the findings of the early Quantum Physicists.
-But Lovecraft was a materialist, and it seems obvious that materialism contradicts the findings of the Quantum Physicists.
-Thus, how can Lovecraft acknowledge the reality of the Quantum Universe and yet still profess to be a materialist?
+(8) Lovecraft is often mentioned in connection with quantum physics.
+Lovecraft appears to have accepted the findings of the early quantum physicists.
+But Lovecraft was a materialist, and it seems obvious that materialism contradicts the findings of the quantum physicists.
+Thus, how can Lovecraft acknowledge the reality of the quantum multiverse and yet still profess to be a materialist?

-Answer: Lovecraft did accept the premises of the early Quantum Physicists, such as Niels Bohr and Werner Heisenberg, including the view that reality is multi-dimensional, since quanta, or particles, exhibit both wave functions and mass.
+Answer: Lovecraft did accept the premises of the early quantum physicists, such as Niels Bohr and Werner Heisenberg, including the view that reality is multi-dimensional, since quanta, or particles, exhibit both wave functions and mass.
 And, at first glance, this does seem to contradict the classical, Newtonian view that particles are thoroughly material, possessing no wave function and remaining discretely in single positions in time and space.
-Thus, one might think that Lovecraft would feel compelled to reject either Newtonian physics, which supports his materialistic view of the cosmos, or Quantum Physics.
-But it is important to remember that Quantum Mechanics first came about because scientists were having problems explaining observations made at the atomic and sub-atomic level, observations which could not be explained in terms of Newtonian Physics.
-Most Quantum Physicists, therefore, would acknowledge that on the larger scale, which includes the so-called “real” empirical world, ourselves, and the universe, classical mechanics and materialism work just fine for the making of empirical observations and measurements, while on the smaller, atomic scale, Quantum Mechanics is necessary to make correct observations and measurements.
-As a result, Lovecraft is justified in maintaining a materialistic point of view, since it is, after all, supported by Newtonian physics, and yet, he is able to accept the probabilistic, uncertain nature of the universe posited by Quantum Physics.
+Thus, one might think that Lovecraft would feel compelled to reject either Newtonian physics, which supports his materialistic view of the cosmos, or quantum physics.
+But it is important to remember that quantum mechanics first came about because scientists were having problems explaining observations made at the atomic and sub-atomic level, observations which could not be explained in terms of Newtonian Physics.
+Most quantum physicists, therefore, would acknowledge that on the larger scale, which includes the so-called “real” empirical world and the universe, classical mechanics and materialism work just fine for the making of empirical observations and measurements, while on the smaller, atomic scale, quantum mechanics is necessary to make correct observations and measurements.
+As a result, Lovecraft is justified in maintaining a materialistic point of view, since it is, after all, supported by Newtonian physics, and yet, he is able to accept the probabilistic, uncertain nature of the universe posited by quantum physics.

 (9) One hears the term “cosmicism” in relation to Lovecraft.
 What is cosmicism and how does it relate to Lovecraft’s atheism and materialism?